Industrial energy efficiency

 - examine the roles of government, agencies and industry to collectively achieve greater industrial energy efficiency or decarbonisation

-Following the roundtable, we held workshops with a range of industrial stakeholders during 2018.
-These events allowed us to gather evidence on the nature of Scotland’s industrial landscape including the challenges and opportunities for decarbonisation.
-We published a discussion paper on decarbonisation and energy efficiency in the industrial sector that summarises our engagement.
+During workshops with a range of industrial stakeholders we gathered evidence on the nature of Scotland’s industrial landscape including the challenges and opportunities for decarbonisation.
+In 2020 we published a discussion paper on decarbonisation and energy efficiency in the industrial sector that summarises our engagement.

 Contact